-Successful completion of the PLA-100/200 process could earn you credit for all of your college-level prior learning, as long as the credits fit in your degree program.
-The number of credits you can earn through PLA is limited only by your knowledge: nearly every Thomas Edison State University course can be satisfied via PLA.
+Successful completion of the PLA-100 and PLA-200 could provide you with options for earning a great deal of credit for your college-level prior learning, as long as the credits fit in your degree program.
+The number of credits you can earn through PLA is limited only by your knowledge: nearly every Thomas Edison State University course can be satisfied via PLA (testing or portfolio).
 If you already have the knowledge, there is no need to sit through courses that cover the same material.
 Best of all: the PLA process allows students with college-level knowledge to earn those credits at a much lower cost than taking the courses.

 What Is a Portfolio?